 - Incur significant costs to rectify errors

 ContractorCalculator says: Financial risk is a relatively minor factor when considering IR35 which HMRC has curiously prioritised over MOO.
-Either way, a contractor is unlikely to pass the tool based on this, given that most don’t incur costs rectifying errors.
+Either way, a contractor is unlikely to pass the tool based on this, given that most don't incur significant financial risks.

 Why most contractors won’t pass HMRC’s IR35 tool